Gouverneto Monastery: History

 During World War II, the Germans established a guardhouse in the monastery to control the area.
 Since 2005 it has undergone restoration work by the monks.

 Features

 The monastery is a Venetian style fortress with towers at each end, and some Baroque influences added later.
 It measures roughly 40 metres by 50 metres and contains some 50 monks’ cells on two floors.
 Its courtyard is rectangular shaped and is dominated by a dome church with an ornate Venetian façade; the church is dedicated to the Virgin.
 The chapel in the courtyard is reported to have some of the oldest frescoes in Crete.

 To the west side of the monastery is the narthex, with chapels dedicated to St. John the Hermit and the Ten Holy Martyrs.
 There are some notable monsters carved in relief on the front of the church.
 A cave called Arkouditissa or Arkoudia, is also located in the vicinity.
 Here the goddess Artemis was once worshiped.

-The monastery has strict rules is officially closed on Wednesdays and Fridays.
+The monastery has strict rules and is officially closed on Wednesdays and Fridays.